lauris/lauris.github.com/_posts/2014-08-24-educational-youtube-channels.md

 <!-- more -->

 * **[Vsauce](https://www.youtube.com/user/Vsauce)** by Michael Stevens.
 Vsauce is my favorite pick of all YouTube channels.
-I really enjoy the method of delivery, topics and quality of vidoes.
+I really enjoy the method of delivery, topics and quality of videos.
 Vsauce mostly features scientific topics, but earlier there was also a mix of gaming and technology related themes.

 * **[Veritasium](https://www.youtube.com/user/1veritasium)** by Derek Muller.
 An educational science channel covering a wide variety of scientific topics.
 The videos also feature interviews with field experts and science experiments.
 Some of the videos seem to be targeted to a general audience thus making them a bit too dumbed down.